mrd0ll4r/cdc-algorithm-tester/README.md

 Preferably and most easily: build id docker using the [build-in-docker.sh](./build-in-docker.sh) script.
 The binary will be placed in `out/`.

-Alternatively, on a host with an up-to-date version of Rust installed:
+Alternatively, on a host with an up-to-date __nightly__ Rust installed:
 ```
-cargo build --release --locked
+cargo +nightly build --release --locked
 ```
 This will produce a binary in `target/release/`